WHAT IS THE ALTERNATIVE BASEBALL ORGANIZATION?

 While you must be at least 15 years of age to participate, there is no maximum age limit.

 DO I HAVE TO HAVE EXPERIENCE TO BE ABLE TO PARTICIPATE IN THIS PROGRAM?

 While experience is nice, it is not required.
-Even if you have no prior experience, we will teach you all the basics (and then some) that you will need to know to get through a real game.
+Even if you have no prior experience, we will teach you all the basics (and then some).

 IS IT ONLY FOR TEENS & ADULTS WITH AUTISM (ASD)?

 No, there are participants with down syndrome, learning difficulties, etc. As long as you know your limitations, you're good to go.